A rewriting-logic-with-SMT-based formal analysis and parameter synthesis framework for parametric time Petri nets: Concluding remarks

 We have shown how almost all formal analysis and parameter synthesis methods supported by the state-of-the-art PITPN tool \romeo{} can be performed using Maude-with-SMT.
 In addition, we have shown how Maude-with-SMT can provide additional capabilities for PITPNs, including synthesizing also initial markings (and not just firing bounds) from \emph{parametric} initial markings so that desired properties are satisfied, full LTL model checking, and analysis with user-defined execution strategies.
 We have developed a new ``folding'' method for symbolic states, so that symbolic reachability analysis using Maude-with-SMT terminates whenever the corresponding \romeo{} analysis terminates.

 We have compared the performance of \romeo{}, our previous implementation in \cite{DBLP:conf/apn/AriasBOOPR23}, and the new commands described in \Cref{sec:analysis:methods}.
 The implementation of the Fourier-Motzkin elimination procedure directly as an equational theory allowed us to execute all the analyses with any SMT solver connected to Maude.
 The benchmarking shows that Maude combined with Yices2 in many cases outperforms \romeo, whereas Maude combined with Z3 and CVC4 is significantly slower.
 The results also show a considerable improvement with respect to the implementation reported in \cite{DBLP:conf/apn/AriasBOOPR23}.
-We also experienced that \romeo{} sometimes did not find (existing) solutions and the output of some executions included the message ``\emph{maybe}.''
+We also experienced that \romeo{} sometimes did not find (existing) solutions, and that the output of some executions included the message ``\emph{maybe}'' (indicating that \romeo\ has computed an approximation).

 It is also worth pointing out that we analyze an ``interpreter'' for PITPNs, where one rewrite theory is used to analyze all PITPNs. ``Compiling'' each PITPN to a different symbolic rewrite theory (where each transition typically would be modeled by a separate rewrite rule) might improve on the already competitive performance of our interpreter; we should explore this in future work.